Texas Court Records

 After expunction, the individual may deny the occurrence of the arrest or conviction.
 It becomes a crime to consciously reveal any information or fail to destroy any information subject to an order of expunction in Texas.

-Note that eligible individuals can expunge more than one record at a time.
+Note: Eligible individuals may be able to expunge more than one record at a time.

 Do Sealed Records Show up In Texas Background Checks?